stain/s11.no/content/2022/phd/methods-included/index.md

 predecessors have (partially) completed and where data flows between tasks.

-Currently, many competing systems , each with their own syntax or method for describing workflows and infrastructure requirements.
+Currently, many competing systems exist that enable simple workflow execution (_workflow runners_) or offer a comprehensive management of workflows and data (_workflow management systems_), each with their own syntax or method for describing workflows and infrastructure requirements.
 This limits computational reuse and portability.
 In particular, although the data-flows are becoming increasingly more complex, most workflow